The Red Wing Diner in Walpole, Mass.: Amazing Comfort Foods,

 England travel article with your friends...

-The Red Wing Diner dates back to the early 1930s and recently renovated
+The Red Wing Diner in Walpole, Mass., first openeed in the 1930s and recently renovated

 the rest of the restaurant with new flooring, tables and a